deltachat/deltachat-core/README.md

 - [LibEtPan](https://github.com/dinhviethoa/libetpan); Note that this
   library does not use pkg-config so the system-provided version will be looked up by using `libetpan-config` which must be in the PATH.
   Version 1.8 or newer is required.
+LibEtPan must be compiled with SASL support enabled.

 - [OpenSSL](https://www.openssl.org/)